 If I had a pound for every time I’ve grumbled about whisky’s price I’d be able to actually afford some of it.
-It’s one of the tenets of Malt malcontentment; possibly the central tenet, given I’ve a hunch that a few of my colleagues don’t really give a dodgy mushroom about terroir.
+It’s one of the tenets of Malt malcontentment; possibly the central tenet, given I’ve a hunch that a few of my colleagues don’t really give a second-hand breakfast about terroir.
 And, as with all of our grizzlings, it inevitably inspires refrains of “shut up, “deal with it” “why do you hate on life?” “who the hell even are you?”.
-Usually from one breed or another of industry peon who knows which side the butter’s on.
-Or else from folk to whom price isn’t really an object.

 The current era of new distilleries is unprecedented.
 Distilleries have opened at rates of knots before, but never to so much public speculation; never in such visible form as the class of 2010-or-so onwards.

 That, largely, has been the story of 2018.
 Daftmill, Eden Mill, The Lakes Distillery, Annandale.
 Not one of them has launched their first whisky with change from £200.
 Daftmill’s follow-up in the summer cost £95, and Eden Mill released their rather unusual hip flask series, but besides that there’s been nothing under three figures.
-And all of them, with the exception of Daftmill, were young-as-possible nappy-rash toddlers, whose bottling wasn’t dictated by when the whisky might be ready to drink, but by a century-old law instigated by a Welshman, inspired by the Temperance Movement’s ropey conviction that aged spirit got folk less pissed.
+And all of them, with the exception of Daftmill, were young-as-possible nappy-rash toddlers, whose bottling wasn’t dictated by when the whisky might be ready to drink, but by a Welshman’s century-old law, inspired by the Temperance Movement’s ropey conviction that aged spirit got folk less drunk.

 The bottlings won’t slow down.
-Jason highlighted it all rather wonderfully in his piece on the subject, accompanied by more-than-reasonable advice to run and hide.
-Kingsbarns and Glasgow Distillery Company are standing by for launch, and all the while, watching from Twitter’s periphery, are Torabhaig and Raasay and Ardnamurchan and Lindores and my Whisky Show friends Bimber and Spirit of Yorkshire and Waterford and so, so many other distilleries.
+Jason highlighted it all rather wonderfully in his piece on the subject, adding more-than-reasonable advice to run and hide.
+Kingsbarns and Glasgow Distillery Company are standing by for launch, and all the while, watching from Twitter’s periphery, are Torabhaig and Raasay and Ardnamurchan and Lindores and Bimber and Spirit of Yorkshire and Waterford and so, so many other distilleries.
 All with friendly, smiley social media accounts and engaging communications teams.
 All sounding so reasonable, so switched on, so passionate.
 All of them perfectly capable of launching their first grog with another two fingers to anyone on less than a six-figure salary.